GasLom/BRaiNN-bioacoustics/README.md

 ## Instructions:

-To replicate the results of this paper (citation pending) follow these instructions for the simplest execution:
+To replicate the results of this paper (Gascoyne and Lomas, 2025) follow these instructions for the simplest execution:

-* Create an empty folder, 'DATA' and then unzip all the dataset files (see citation pending and Bertran et al, 2019).
+* Create an empty folder, 'DATA' and then unzip all the dataset files (Gascoyne and Lomas, 2025; Bertran et al, 2019).
 Move all the wav files from PIPI_paper, PIPY_paper, SILENCE_paper and SILENCE2_paper to the DATA folder.
 * Set up five empty classification folders in the same location: 'PIPI’, 'PIPY’, 'SILENCE’, 'UNID’, and 'UNCLASS’.
   * PIPI: common pipistrelle
   * PIPY: soprano pipistrelle